 Vermont Laws and Incentives

 Listed below are incentives, laws, and regulations related to alternative fuels and advanced vehicles for Vermont.
-Your local Clean Cities coalition, Vermont Clean Cities, can provide you with information about grants and other opportunities.
+Your local Clean Cities and Communities coalition, Vermont Clean Cities, can provide you with information about grants and other opportunities.
 You can also access coalition and other agency contact information in the points of contact section.

 Filter by Technology/Fuel